About Koala KiKi of the You Yangs Victoria

 Kiki with her second daughter Lulu in 2018

-Most of her joeys have travelled to other areas of the You Yangs, but Kozo, her firstborn, remains a neighbour.
+Most of her joeys have travelled to other areas of the You Yangs, but Kozo, her firstborn, remained a neighbour until 2020.
+Then she left the area, and in early 2023 KiKi also left.

 koala kozo with joey on back